Introduction to smartwatches for the elderly

 Are smartwatches for the elderly advisable?

 A smartwatch for an older person is a good idea for several reasons.
-For family and friends a smartwatch can afford peace of mind as the device can double up as a panic button.
+A smartwatch can afford peace of mind as the device can double up as a panic button.
 Pendant alarms are available for the same purpose but a Smartwatch is easier to remember to put on.
-More recent smartwatches like the Apple Watch Series 5 have built in fall detection, a sensor that alerts the emergency contact if no movement is detected over a minute.
+More recent smartwatches like the Apple Watch Series 6 have fall detection.
+This is a sensor that alerts the emergency contact if no movement is detected over a minute.

-Health monitoring is a popular feature of smartwatches and is an area that is continuously being improved.
-For older people keen on fitness and wellbeing, smartwatches offer interactive, easy to use features to keep track of progress and general health.
+Health monitoring is a popular feature of smartwatches.
+Also, it’s an area continuously being improved.
+For older fitness fans, smartwatches offer interactive, easy-to-use features to track progress and general health.

-Like a smartphone, a smartwatch can be programmed with reminders for important events and appointments, such as medication prompts or doctors’ appointments.
-For people with dementia, the smartwatch can prove a particularly useful aid to memory, for example what day and year it is.
+Like a smartphone, a smartwatch can be programmed with reminders for important events and appointments.
+Things like medication prompts or doctors’ appointments.
+For people with dementia, a smartwatch is a useful memory aid.
+For example what day and year it is.

 Smartwatches for the elderly

-A popular smartwatch for any age group, the Apple Watch although costly, also have a multitude of features which make it a favorable choice for the older person.
+A popular smartwatch for any age is the Apple Watch.
+Although costly, they have plenty of features for the older person.

-For older people with hearing complications, the Apple Watch Series 5 and 6 helpfully notify you if noise in an area is too loud.
-Thanks to Apple’s operating system WatchOS, there is a wide range of Health apps available for the Apple Watch including support to monitor water intake, a food diary and a meditation program.
+For older people with hearing complications, the Apple Watch Series 3 and 6 notify you if ambient noise is too loud.
+Thanks to WatchOS, there is a wide range of Health apps available for the Apple Watch.
+These include support to monitor water intake, a food diary and a meditation program.

-The Apple Watch has both a touch and button interface (digital crown and side button on the side) and both the Series 5 and 6 versions have an ‘always on display’ feature, giving quick access to key information.
+The Apple Watch has both a touch and button interface (digital crown and side button on the side).
+And both the Series 6 and SE versions have an ‘always on display’ feature, giving quick access to key information.

-The Apple Watch offers two screen sizes and the older person can choose to have the GPS or GPS+cellular version with the latter negating the need to have an iPhone as well.
+The Apple Watch offers two screen sizes.
+Also, you can choose to have the GPS or GPS+cellular version.
+The the latter negates the need to have an iPhone closeby.

 - GPS Only